 Electrification

-Powering the propulsion and inner workings of automobiles and aircraft with electricity requires many types of technology—chargers, batteries, electric motors, and power converters to name a few.
-It also requires lighter, stronger new materials to help vehicles perform more efficiently.
-And it means preparing to connect many more electric vehicles to the nation’s transmission grid.
+Powering the propulsion and inner workings of automobiles and aircraft with electricity requires advanced technologies including chargers, batteries, electric motors, and power converters.
+Lighter, stronger materials for vehicle components must also be developed along with new technologies to connect many more electric vehicles to the nation’s power grid.

 UT’s Approach